Before Your Trip

 The warm tropical waters of Palau average a pleasant 27°C throughout the year.
 Most guests find that a 3mm wetsuit is suitable and many dive with just a skin.
 For guests who tend to get cold easily, especially after repetitive dives, we recommend bringing whatever you feel most comfortable in.

-Palau Siren has 3 dedicated skiffs named Buils, Sils and Melek which are almost vessels of their own.
-Two of the skiffs will accompany the main vessel for the duration of the cruise itinerary and diving will take place from them.
-Palau Siren is normally at anchor away from the dive sites so the skiffs will take you to the entry points of your dive and back to the liveaboard vessel afterwards.
-The skiff journey to most dive sites generally takes 5 - 15 minutes although in some cases may be longer.
+Palau Siren has 3 dedicated, fibreglass skiffs named Buils, Sils and Melek which are almost vessels of their own.
+Two of the skiffs will accompany the main vessel for the duration of the liveaboard itinerary and diving will take place from them.
+Palau Siren normally remains at anchor away from the dive sites so the skiffs will take you to the entry points of your dive and back to the liveaboard vessel afterwards.
+The skiff journey to most dive sites generally takes 5 – 15 minutes although in some cases may be longer.

 Power outlets onboard Palau Siren are 220V, universal sockets that compatible with most electrical equipment and plugs.
 We also have some USB power outlets available in the common areas and cabins.